lgarron/dotfiles/README.md

 - Rust
 - Homebrew

+In addition:

-In addition, `bash` is needed for a small number of bootstrapping scripts.
+- `bash` is needed for a small number of bootstrapping scripts.
+- Swift is used for macOS scripts where it is difficult to implement an alternative correctly and safely.

 ## XDG Base Directory Spec